YoussofKhawaja/IoT-Climate-Tracker/README.md

 - DHT sensor library

 ## Connection diagram
-The connection diagram shows how to connect the DHT22 sensor to the Arduino Uno:
+The connection diagram shows how to connect the DHT11 sensor to the ESP8266:
 - Connect the VCC pin of the sensor to 3.3V on the Arduino.
 - Connect the GND pin of the sensor to GND on the Arduino.
-- Connect the data pin of the sensor to digital pin 2 on the Arduino.
+- Connect the data pin of the sensor to digital pin 2 (D4) on the Arduino.

 ## Code
 The code for this project consists of two parts: the setup function and the loop function.